Kris Chetan Ramlu: Early life

 Chetan, born and raised in New Zealand, hails from Fijian-Indian ancestry.
-He was introduced to the world of music at the tender age of 10, initially focusing on the tabla, a pair of tuned hand drums from India.
+He was introduced to the world of music at the age of 10, initially focusing on the tabla, a pair of tuned hand drums from India.
 Under the guidance of his father and later his ustaad, Muhammad Sardar Khan of Hyderabad, Chetan honed his skills as a tabla player and began performing at concerts by the age of 12.
 While learning tabla, Chetan also studied the art of Hindustani Classical singing with ghazal maestro Pandit Vithal Rao.

 His passion for music extended beyond traditional Indian genres, as he expressed interest in Western music, particularly in instruments such as the piano, drums, and vocals.
 Chetan continued to explore his musical horizons during his education at St. Patrick's College, Wellington, where he actively participated in various musical groups, including Con Anima, the Jazz Band and the Chappel Band.

 Chetan pursued higher education at Victoria University of Wellington, studying Law and Commerce, all the while dedicating time to cultivate his musical skills.
 He captained the Victoria University Senior Reserve cricket team and is a winner of the 'Tyler McKnight Cup' for bowling figures of 8 for 27 while playing for the Eastern Suburbs Cricket Club.